 Bowman, as we have known him, arrives at the bedroom scene and sees an older version of himself.
 They acknowledge each other and spaceman Bowman disappears.
 The older Bowman knocks over a glass which breaks on the floor.
 He retires to the bed.
 Then, seemingly inside the Monolith, travels through a vast spacetime lightshow and becomes a pure thought-being, an innocent star-child floating in space.
 And this, the grownup teenager believes, is what was behind Alva’s eyes.

 a Louis XVI environment was depicted in the film ↩

 KubrickCast was a 2014 podcast which contains a five-part series about 2001: A Space Odyssey.
+I began listening to this podcast to learn about the Kubrick films I had not seen; it was only a few weeks before the announcement of the new 70mm release.
+I've since downloaded all the epsodes in the series.
 Some of the early episodes are hard to listen to because of the poor audio quality.
 I put some of them through Logic Pro to improve the sound. ↩

 JOSH (Golden Retriever icon), a luxury home management and personal tracking system which will, among other things, announce your friends using their always-on, always-connected personal device by their Facebook accounts.
 As I understand it, a local installer will maintain a server (a Mac Mini with the Apple Server software which is now discontinued) containing all your activity.
 What could go wrong with that?
 This system will need an overhaul. ↩